neil-vqa/firekeep/README.md

 ## Motivation

 I first learned of the CQRS pattern while learning to code in Go.
-As I went on exploring, I learned of Domain-driven Design, more of the SOLID principles and design patterns. **Btw, I'm not an expert in DDD, SOLID, or software design patterns.
+As I went on exploring, I learned of Domain-driven Design, more of the SOLID principles and design patterns. **Btw, I'm not an expert in Golang, DDD, SOLID, or software design patterns.
 My code and writing will obviously show that.
-Aaaannnnd that's why I built this to learn.
-Please forgive my ignorance.**

-Now, as I went through the documentation of tiangolo's SQLModel (which I did because I was taking inspiration for my code generation project, [reactant](https://github.com/neil-vqa/reactant)), I stumbled upon the [*"main and biggest feature of SQLModel"*](https://sqlmodel.tiangolo.com/tutorial/fastapi/multiple-models/).
-Then my thoughts went, *Hey, isn't this the CQRS pattern?* And thus a few days later with more articles and books, I decided to build this app.
-Please don't hesitate to contribute if you find something that bothers you.
+Please forgive my ignorance.** I want learn how to do this with Python.
+So here it is.

-Currently using this book for study: *Architecture Patterns with Python: Enabling Test-Driven Development, Domain-Driven Design, and Event-Driven Microservices* by HJW Percival & B Gregory.
+Currently using this book for studying: *Architecture Patterns with Python: Enabling Test-Driven Development, Domain-Driven Design, and Event-Driven Microservices* by HJW Percival & B Gregory.

 ## Expected FAQs

 1. *Hah!
 You're applying a pattern for enterprise softwares to a puppy project.
 Whats the point, man???*

-Ans. *Hah!
+Ans.
+Hah!
 There's actually no point!
-I'm just wasting my time learning design patterns which I probably will never use!*
+I'm just wasting my time learning design patterns which I probably will never use!

 2. *What does the application do anyway?*